Ayrtonfoster/325_project/a6_report/sqlmap.md

 | Scan     | [http://127.0.0.1:8081/update](http://127.0.0.1:8081/update) | ticket date                                                                | log indicates field not injectable                                                                                   | 0                                     |
 | Scan      | [http://127.0.0.1:8081/buy](http://127.0.0.1:8081/buy)                        | ticket name                                                                  | log indicates field not injectable                                                                                   | 0                                     |
 | Scan      | [http://127.0.0.1:8081/buy](http://127.0.0.1:8081/buy)                        | ticket num                                                                  | log indicates field not injectable                                                                                   | 0                                     |                                     |

+## Questions
+1) All the field were tested, there were no security exploits found.
+Several of the field were found to have logic flaws that the injection tool was able to take advantage of (inputting string into a number form)

+2) The two rounds of scanning so that both the public side and the user specific side of the website could be tested individually.
+The /login and /register pages are accessible to the public, and most vulnerable to attack, so it was important to test it separately to insure its secure on its own.
+It was also important to test the /sell, /update, and /buy independently as these fields are separate from the initial login process and have to be tested for different vulnerabilities.
+Adding the session id allowed us to gain access to the users main page without physically logging in.

+3) The final logs outputted by the test we're empty, indicating all injection attempts were unsuccessful.
+This means that we have no example injection payloads to discuss.